 Hover over main image to zoom

 An exceptional Concert level instrument made by a preferred sitarmaker.
 We have for a number of years been importing the Monoj Kumar Sardar & Bros concert class harmoniums, we now have expanded the collection with their finely made Sitars.
 We would like to offer only the best (their number 1) Gayki-Ang Concert Sitar.
 These sitars are made of the finest Selected Tun (Indian mahogany) wood, and are hand polished in deep dark maroon color.
 Mother of pearl inlays is used throughout the sitar, all done by expert craftsmen.
 Owning one of these exquisite sitars will certainly standout from the crowd, as this maker gives his own personal touches of detail and fine craftsmanship.
 We can go on and on with the unique details of this instrument, please take a close look for yourself, as even the most disconcerting musician will not be disappointed!.
-All our Monoj Kumar Sardar sitars come complete with a good quality padded gig bag, one extra set of sitar strings and mizrabs.
+All our Monoj Kumar Sardar sitars come complete with a optional gig bag or fibreglass HardCase, one extra set of sitar strings and mizrabs.
 Now available built with a Fibreglass bridge, making it a true sitar!
-Your choice of a Padded gig bag or a Fibreglass hardcase!

 Posted by Simone from Oakville on 12th Sep 2018

 Okay, let's cover the good first; the tone of this instrument is superb.
 Lots of harmonics, very resonant and the factory jawari is very nicely set up.
 Even the taraf string spacing is perfect.
 The action on my sample at the last fret is 10-1/2 mm which is excellent.
 It's very easy to play.